DrCytometer/AutoSpectralHelper/README.md

 ## Using the shiny helper

 Place a copy of the app in the folder where you want to work.
-The app will look for your single-stained control files in this folder and its contents, with your assistance.
+The app will look for your single-stained control files in this folder, with your assistance.

 To launch the app, click the green "Run App" button on the upper right of the app file.